August 2025 Newsletter

 Your support fuels progress!
 We’ve identified 5 key initiatives critical to advancing research and care for ReNU syndrome

-• A longitudinal study to track ReNU progression, inform clinical trials, and identify measurable outcomes.
+• Initiate a longitudinal study to track ReNU progression, inform clinical trials, and identify measurable outcomes.
 This is an immediate top priority, as confirmed by our recent scientific symposium.

-• Developing standardized care protocols for families and providers to enable earlier diagnoses and more targeted guidance.
+• Develop standardized care protocols for families and clinicians to enable earlier diagnosis and improve patient care.

-• Supporting biomarker development, gene therapy feasibility, and academic-biopharma collaboration to prepare for future clinical trials.
+• Support biomarker development, gene therapy feasibility, and academic-biopharma collaboration to prepare for future clinical trials.

 FaceBase: 3D International Facial Recognition Study